 This bit is set by a HyperTransport device that has flooded the link with sync packets to signal a system error.
 See Section 10.2.4.
 A device that is only forwarding sync packets from another device on the same chain should not set this bit, so that the device initiating the sync flood can be localized.
-Software will cannot be able to access the device (including this bit) via the flooded link until a reset has occurred.
+Software cannot access the device (including this bit) via the flooded link until a reset has occurred.